-Early Fall Start (EFS), an elective program that runs from Aug.
-24–Sept.
-17, 2021, is designed to give freshmen an early start to the academic year.
+Early Fall Start (EFS), an elective program that runs from August 24–September 17, 2021, is designed to give freshmen an early start to the academic year.
 Students take one intensive four-week course before the beginning of the 2021–22 academic year and earn five credits.

+EFS move-in day is on August 21.
 Your one-hour move-in appointment will be sent with your assignment information.
 If you can’t move in during your assigned time, you may email HFSinfo@uw.edu if you would like to change your move-in appointment, or you may move in during front desk hours.
-Check-In details will be available in early August.
+Check-In details will be emailed in mid-July.

 The information provided below assumes campus has returned to pre-COVID operations.
 Changes and restrictions may apply in consideration of public health requirements.

 Any student registered for EFS is eligible to live on campus during EFS.
 You are eligible for EFS housing even if you are not planning to live in on-campus housing during the 2021–22 academic year.